 Trastuzumab deruxtecan was tested in a smaller trial, called DESTINY-Breast01, and wasn’t compared directly with another treatment.
 But many women in the study who received the drug saw their tumors shrink and lived for an extended period without their cancer getting worse.

 Based on the DESTINY-Breast01 results, in fact, on December 20, the Food and Drug Administration (FDA) announced an accelerated approval for trastuzumab deruxtecan as a treatment for women with previously treated HER2-positive breast cancer.
-Under an accelerated approval, the drug’s manufacturer, AstraZeneca, must conduct further studies of trastuzumab deruxtecan to confirm that it benefits patients.
+Under an accelerated approval, the drug’s manufacturer, Daiichi Sankyo, and AstraZeneca, with which it has a global commercialization agreement, must conduct further studies of trastuzumab deruxtecan to confirm that it benefits patients.

 Results from both clinical trials were presented in early December at the 2019 San Antonio Breast Cancer Symposium (SABCS) and published simultaneously in the New England Journal of Medicine.

 Both drugs also can have significant side effects, the trials showed.
 In particular, trastuzumab deruxtecan caused lung-related side effects that led to several deaths.
 That finding led the study’s leaders to stress that clinicians need to watch carefully for lung disease in women who receive the drug and take the appropriate measures to manage it.

 FDA’s approval of trastuzumab deruxtecan included a special warning for clinicians on the risk of the lung-related side effects, known as interstitial lung disease (ILD).